Herman, Morton, The Architecture of Victorian Sydney, 1964

 This newly revised and greatly expanded version of Fromonot's

-of the work has been rephotographed, extra drawings and plans have
+the work has been rephotographed, extra drawings and plans have been

-been added, and the accompanying text has been expanded.
-The
+added, and the accompanying text has been expanded.
+The introductory

-introductory essay has been recast, and Fromonot offers a complete
+essay has been recast, and Fromonot offers a complete reassessment

-reassessment of Murcutts career in the light of the Pritzker
+of Murcutts career in the light of the Pritzker Prize, and the

-Prize, and the influence he has had on a new generation of
+influence he has had on a new generation of architects.
+T&H, UK,

 Sean Godsell is recognised as one of Australia’s leading